apmwar/catchphrase/README.md

 # How To Play

 The game is pretty straightforward.

-You are given a grid and you need to merge tiles until the blanks in the phrase are completed.
-An A tile can be merged with another A tile to get a B tile.
-Similarly, a B tile merges with another B tile to get a C tile and so on.
+__OBJECTIVE: You are given a 4x4 grid and you need to merge tiles until the blanks in the phrase are completed.__

+An _A_ tile can be merged with another _A_ tile to get a _B_ tile.
+Similarly, a _B_ tile merges with another _B_ tile to get a _C_ tile and so on.